-Our Board has determined that Craig Snyder, by virtue of his employment by our Company as Chief Executive Officer, and Aaron LoCascio, by virtue of his previous employment by our Company, most recently as our President, and his status as a co-founder of the Company, are not considered "independent" for purposes of applicable securities laws or the Nasdaq Marketplace Rules.
+Our Board has determined that Barbara Sherr, by virtue of her employment by our Company as Chief Executive Officer, is not considered "independent" for purposes of applicable securities laws or the Nasdaq Marketplace Rules.

 Our Board expects a culture of ethical business conduct.
 Our Board encourages each member to conduct a self-review to determine if he or she is providing effective service with respect to both our Company and our stockholders.
 Should it be determined that a member of our Board is unable to effectively act in the best interests of our stockholders, such member would be encouraged to resign.